PeopleMover (Magic Kingdom)

-The PeopleMover (Note: Formerly known as the WEDway PeopleMover from 1975 until 1994, the Tomorrowland Transit Authority from 1994 until 2010, and Tomorrowland Transit Authority PeopleMover from 2010 until (except on the Walt Disney World website and on Magic Kingdom guide maps) 2022.) is an attraction in Tomorrowland in the Magic Kingdom at the Walt Disney World Resort in Bay Lake, Florida.
+The Tomorrowland Transit Authority PeopleMover (Note: Formerly known as the WEDway PeopleMover from 1975 until 1994 and the Tomorrowland Transit Authority from 1994 until 2010.) is an attraction in Tomorrowland in the Magic Kingdom at Walt Disney World Resort in Bay Lake, Florida.
 Designed as an urban mass-transit system of the future, vehicles take passengers on a grand circle tour of the realm of Tomorrowland that provides elevated views of several other attractions.